'Do not travel to China', says U.S. as virus deaths reach 213

 The WHO has reported at least eight cases of human-to-human transmission - as opposed to people coming infected from China - in four countries: the United States, Germany, Japan and Vietnam.
 Thailand said it too had such a case.

-Amid the rising public alarm, which has also brought a wave of anti-China sentiment around the world, various major airlines have stopped flying to mainland China, including Air France KLM SA, British Airways, Lufthansa and Virgin Atlantic [VA.UL].
+Amid the rising public alarm, which has also brought a wave of anti-China sentiment around the world, various major airlines have stopped flying to mainland China, including Air France KLM SA (AIRF.PA), British Airways (ICAG.L), Lufthansa (LHAG.DE) and Virgin Atlantic [VA.UL].
 Others have cut flights.

 Russia said all direct flights to China would be halted on Friday, with the exception of national airline Aeroflot.